crose7/Undertaker/README.md

 ### Downloading images

 Once downloaded article content has been downloaded, you may optionally choose to download images as well.
-Be aware that this may take a **significant** amount of bandwidth storage and storage space.
+Be aware that this may take a **significant** amount of bandwidth and storage space.
 You may combine the download flags (--download, --comments) with the image flag (--images) to download images immediately, or choose to download images after the fact.

 ```
 $Undertaker node Undertaker.js example --download --images